mlvl42/unit_test_nm_otool/README.md

 # Custom Tests folders

-The osx implementations of `nm and otool` handle a lot of parsing errors, the folder `custom_tests` contains some basic tests, as well as some harder ones.
+The OSx implementations of `nm and otool` handle a lot of parsing errors, the folder `custom_tests` contains some basic tests, as well as some harder ones.
 (If you did not handle parsing errors you'll definitely get a segmentation fault)

-if you have any suggestions feel free to contact me
+If you have any suggestions feel free to contact me.